 “Will you then.”

 Considering, Ballanstern drummed his fingers on the wooden lectern, his rings clacking together.
-Finally he raised and dropped his shoulders, said, “No Brother shall stand in the way of another’s will,” and ambled from the lecture hall as if bored with the conversation.
+Finally he raised and dropped his shoulders, said, “No Brother shall stand in the way of another’s will,” and ambled from the lecture hall, shrugging off the conversation like a soiled garment.
 Quigley breathed hard, battling the desire to take a shot at his back as the rest of the old men looked on.
 Some of them, mostly Crescians happy to growl imprecations beneath their breaths at the Plat, followed their leader.
 They left behind a rainbow of half a dozen old wrights who regarded their pale-haired guests with more curiosity than disdain.